 PACIFIC COAST PIE

 Pacific Coast Pie is a complete fabrication, a direct ripoff of Atlantic Beach Pie.
 It’s served up and down the Pacific Coast Pieway, which is imaginary.
-What makes it Pacific is the addition of crystallized ginger to the sea-salt topping and the optional use of lime juice instead of just lemon.
-Pedants delight in topping it with Oregon-based Jacobsen sea salt, rather than Maldon, for a regional touch.
-But this pie’s flavors are so electric, pretty much any salt will do.
+What makes it Pacific is the addition of crystallized ginger to the sea-salt topping and the use of lime juice instead of lemon (mix them at your own peril).
+Regional pedants will delight in choosing Oregon-based Jacobsen sea salt for the topping.
+Really, any flaky salt with crunch will do.
 Apply it generously, like you’re making a margarita.

 Takes about 4 hours from start to finish (most of which is letting the pie cool in the fridge)